-As of June 30, 2008, there was \$26.1 million of total unrecognized compensation cost related to the four Employee Partnerships.
-We will recognize our share of these costs in accordance with the EPCO administrative services agreement over a weighted-average period of 3.7 years.
+As of September 30, 2008, there was \$43.4 million of total unrecognized compensation cost related to the four Employee Partnerships.
+We will recognize our share of these costs in accordance with the EPCO ASA over a weighted-average period of 5.2 years.

+Enterprise Unit.
 On February 20, 2008, EPCO formed Enterprise Unit to serve as an incentive arrangement for certain employees of EPCO through a "profits interest" in Enterprise Unit.
 On that date, EPCO Holdings, Inc. ("EPCO Holdings") agreed to contribute \$18.0 million in the aggregate (the "Initial Contribution") to Enterprise Unit and was admitted as the Class A limited partner.
-Certain key employees of EPCO, including our Chief Executive Officer and Chief Financial Officer, were issued Class B limited partner interests and admitted as Class B limited partners of Enterprise Unit without any capital contributions.
-EPCO Holdings may make capital contributions to Enterprise Unit in addition to its Initial Contribution.
-Through July 31, 2008, EPCO Holdings has contributed a total of \$51.5 million to Enterprise Unit.
-EPCO Holdings has no legal obligation to make additional contributions.
+Certain key employees of EPCO, including Enterprise Products Partners' Chief Executive Officer and Chief Financial Officer, were issued Class B limited partner interests and admitted as Class B limited partners of Enterprise Unit without any capital contributions.
+EPCO Holdings made capital contributions to Enterprise Unit in addition to its Initial Contribution and may make additional contributions, although it has no legal obligation to do so.
+As of September 30, 2008, EPCO Holdings has contributed a total of \$51.5 million to Enterprise Unit.

-As with the awards granted in connection with the other Employee Partnerships, these awards are designed to provide additional long-term incentive compensation for such employees.
+As with the awards granted in connection with the other Employee Partnerships, these awards are designed to provide additional long-term incentive compensation for certain employees.
 The profits interest awards (or Class B limited partner interests) in Enterprise Unit entitle the holder to participate in the appreciation in value of Enterprise GP Holdings' units and Enterprise Products Partners' common units and are subject to early vesting or forfeiture upon the occurrence of certain events.

-An allocated portion of the fair value of these equity awards will be charged to us under the EPCO administrative services agreement as a non-cash expense.
-We will not reimburse EPCO, Enterprise Unit or any of their affiliates or partners, through the administrative services agreement or otherwise, in cash for any expenses related to Enterprise Unit, including the Initial Contribution by EPCO Holdings.
+An allocated portion of the fair value of these equity awards will be charged to us under the EPCO ASA as a non-cash expense.
+We will not reimburse EPCO, Enterprise Unit or any of their affiliates or partners, through the ASA or otherwise, in cash for any expenses related to Enterprise Unit, including the Initial Contribution by EPCO Holdings.